grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/05 k6 Options/01 How to.md

 excerpt: 'Examples of different ways to set options.
 Options in command-line flags have the highest precedence.
 You can also access option values as the test runs.'
 ---

-k6 provides multiple places to set most options:
+k6 provides multiple places to set options:

 - In CLI flags
 - In environment variables
 - In the script `options` object

-Your use case will likely determine how you want to set options.
+Most likely, your use case will determine where you want to set the particular options for a particular test.
 You can also access option values as your test runs.

 ## Order of precedence